belle2/basf2/online_book/basf2/introduction.rst

         $> basf2
         command not found: basf2

-You need to choose a release (a specific version of of the software).
+You need to choose a release (a specific version of the software).
 If you don't know what release you want, you should take the latest stable full release or the latest light release.